Wolfgang Behringer

 Wolfgang Behringer (born 17 July 1956 in Munich) is a German historian specialising in the witchcraft beliefs of Early Modern Europe.
-He has worked at the University of Munich, University of York and the University of Bonn as well as published multiple books.
+He has worked at LMU Munich, University of York and the University of Bonn as well as published multiple books.
 He is the author of the book Shaman of Oberstdorf.
 He also authored A Cultural History of Climate.
 First published in German in 2000, it was translated into English in 2009.
 Since 2003, Behringer teaches at Saarland University.